bevyengine/rfcs/implementation_details.md

 ## Storage

-The server maintains a storage resource containing a full copy of the latest networked state as well as a ring buffer of deltas (for the last `N` snapshots).
-Both are updated lazily using Bevy's built-in change detection.
+IMO a fast, data-agnostic networking solution is impossible without the ability to handle things on the bit-level.
+Memcpy and integer compression are orders of magnitude faster than deep serialization and DEFLATE.

+To that end, the each snapshot should be a pre-allocated memory arena.
+The core storage resource would then basically amount to a ring buffer of arenas.

+On the server, this resource would hold a ring buffer of deltas (for the last `N` snapshots) with 0th delta being a full copy of the latest networked state.
+On the client these would all be considered snapshots.

 ```plaintext
                      delta ringbuf                      copy of latest